About the Journal

 Our Open Access publishing structure allows maximum visibility for published papers as there are no subscription fees to access articles.
 Authors retain copyright and are free to post their accepted papers on personal or institutional web sites, or to disseminate them in any other way, immediately after acceptance.

-We put great effort in providing rapid review and publication time.
+We put great effort into providing rapid review and publication time.

 OENO One is based on a real-time publishing platform, allowing on-line submission and tracking of manuscripts for authors and easy-to-use software for associate editors and reviewers.
 The editorial staff is based in Europe and highly responsive.
 We believe that, in a digital era, communication between people remains essential.
 Behind our publishing platform there is a team of dedicated men and women available at all time.